 Although the jump to 4K yields some tangible results, it’s important to remember that the source material is fairly limited as the movie itself was filmed via digital cameras that top out at 1080.
 The colour, including blacks, is cleaner and more vibrant throughout, though the style of filming didn’t lend itself to a lot of environmentally impressive imagery.

 10 Cloverfield Lane (2016)

 With it being more spiritual successor than sequel, 10 Cloverfield Lane shares precious little with its predecessor, being shot in a traditional third-person manner and featuring no appearance of the creature(s) from the original.
 Instead it focuses on Michelle (Mary Elizabeth Winstead), who gets in a car accident and awakens in an underground bunker with Howard (John Goodman) and is told she can’t leave because of a cataclysmic event.

-It’s a more interesting and enjoyable film than Cloverfield, and the entire thing is shown from Michelle’s perspective, which helps create a tension about her circumstances.
-Goodman is the star of the show, however, delivering a strong performance where there’s always some level of hostility being harbored just below the surface.
+It’s a more interesting and enjoyable film than Cloverfield, and the entire thing is shown from Michelle’s perspective, which helps create tension about her circumstances.
+Goodman is the star of the show, however, delivering a strong performance in which there’s always some level of hostility being harboured just below the surface.
 He’s legitimately menacing throughout.

 As you’d suspect given its use of better equipment to shoot the actual film, 10 Cloverfield Lane enjoys a more noticeable bump in overall quality.
 Of course, the caveat is that the vast majority of the movie takes place in an underground bunker, so improved clarity and definition end up being for things like more detail on Howard’s 1970s style decor.